|

 Pensax

-- The Bell WR6 6AE; Tel: 01299 896 677; website The pub is actually on the main road (B4202), some miles from Pensax (at Snead Common).
+WR6 6AE; Tel: 01299 896 677; website NOTE: Open every day, except Monday lunchtime (except Bank holiday Mondays, when it is open at lunchtime) The pub is actually on the main road (B4202), a mile or two from Pensax, actually at Snead Common.
 This is a classic country pub with marvellous views over the Worcestershire countryside.
-Inside, the pub is traditional and welcoming.
-A Mecca for real ales enthusiasts as there is always a number of interesting ales on tap (usually 6), always in excellent condition.
+Inside, the pub is traditional and welcoming; real fires in the winter.
+A 'Mecca' for real ale enthusiasts as there are always a number of interesting ales on tap (usually 5 or 6), always in excellent condition.
 The pub has won a number of awards for its ales.
-Food is available too (moderately expensive).
-(Pub closed on Mondays).
-I've visited the pub many times and never had anything but Excellent beer.
+Food is available too.
+I've visited the pub many times and never had anything but excellent beer.
+In addition, the landlord, his wife and helpers are enthusiastic, friendly and chatty.

-ever-changing selection including Hobson's ales.
+ever-changing ales including Hobson's ales.
 Also Weston's real

 cider & Perry.